 In case you’re wondering, they get their name from the nut of the buckeye tree in Ohio, which is a small, shiny dark brown nut with a light tan patch.
 Very much like what this amazing little treat looks like.

 Valentine’s Day is just around the corner and you can’t go wrong with a batch of peanut butter and chocolate buckeyes nicely arranged on a plate for those you love.

-- Roll into 1-inch balls and freeze for at least 1 hour.
+Roll into balls and refrigerate for 30 minutes.